Meet our team!

 |Karen Ripoll-Nunez, Ph.D.

-Universidad de los Andes, Bogota, Columbia.
+Universidad de los Andes, Bogota, Colombia.

 Karen is an associate professor in the psychology department at the Universidad de los Andes, Bogota, Columbia.
 She received her Master’s in marriage and and family therapy from Syracuse University in 2000 and her doctorate in human development and family studies from the University of Connecticut in 2005.
 She has done research on different topics related to parent-child sibling and adult intimate relations.
 Her research interests focus on parenting, issues of acceptance-rejection in parent-child and couple relationships, and equity issues in adult intimate relationships.
 She served as ISIPAR’s regional representative for South America.
 She also co-edited “Expanding Horizons: Current research on interpersonal acceptance-rejection,” a book of selected papers from ISIPAR’s third international congress.